solehudinmq/one_take/README.md

 ```

 Parameter description :
 - idempotency_key (required) : is the x-idempotency-key header sent from the frontend.

-Example :
+Curl Example :

 ```bash
 curl --location 'http://0.0.0.0:4567/posts' \